Estimated Reading Time: 15 mins

 So why on earth did my mind take me down this memory lane?

-It so happened that this particular event from over 10 years ago was during my PMDD weeks back then and was difficult to forget.
+It so happened that this particular event from over 10 years ago was during my PMDD weeks back then and difficult to forget.

 Within almost 24 hours, I’d lost every character trait I knew myself to be.
-My confidence, my strength, my boldness, the eloquence and optimism.

-All I felt was complete anguish.
+All I felt was anguish.

 Image by Darina Belonogova on pexels

 I’d been doing so well making great strides for a long time.
+How had PMDD overtaken me to this degree.

+Soon enough, suicidal thoughts started to discretely circulate.
 I soon fell asleep, then woke up just after 6am on the Tuesday and got ready to head to the gym.

 Mentally, I now felt fine and emotionally, it was like nothing had happened.
+I felt elated and free.

 That’s when I realised, my period had started.